 There is no end to the gossips, doing the round, much beyond the school grounds.
-The mind-boggling questions whether Google changed something or was it merely an algorithm update leads to infinite brainstorming sessions happening around the globe.
+The mind-boggling question of whether Google changed something or was it merely an algorithm update leads to infinite brainstorming sessions happening around the globe.

-As long as the search engines veil their algorithms in secrecy, the global industry will persevere to be rife with gossip, myths, and spams.
+As long as the search engines veil their algorithms in secrecy, the global industry will persevere to be rife with gossip, myths, and spam.

 And guess what it results in….